GoogleChrome/developer.chrome.com/site/en/blog/tablesng/index.md

 - Improved painting for backgrounds and borders

 ## `position: sticky` in rows
 One of the biggest asks and most frustrating things about styling tables in the past was the lack of support for `position-sticky` in rows, which would enable a table header to remain on the page as you scroll, and give context to long data tables.
-By the time you scroll the header out of view and you’re looking at a table full of numbers, it’s easy to forget what those numbers mean.
+By the time you scroll the header out of view and you're looking at a table full of numbers, it's easy to forget what those numbers mean.

 -- demo of long table with video of previous behavior --

-The reason we’ve had this bug around for so long is because `position: sticky` was specified well after HTML tables came out.
+The reason we've had this bug around for so long is because `position: sticky` was specified well after HTML tables came out.
 Before this fix, headers with an intended `position: sticky` were just [converted into](https://github.com/w3c/csswg-drafts/issues/3136) `position: static`, but now, you can use `position: sticky` anywhere in the tables: on headers or vertical axis labels.

 -- demo of long table with video of current behavior --

-{% Aside ‘warning’ %}
+{% Aside ‘warning' %}
-If you’re using `position: sticky` on a table, make sure it doesn’t have borders.
+If you're using `position: sticky` on a table, make sure it doesn't have borders.
 Border painting is currently an open cross-browser compatibility issue, as borders belong to the table, not the header row itself.
 {% endAside %}

 -- potential video of this behavior in 3 browsers? --

-## Collapse border painting and background painting (Improved painting)
+## Collapsed border painting and background painting (Improved painting)

 One of the oldest table [bugs](https://bugs.chromium.org/p/chromium/issues/detail?id=2902), which dates back to September 2008, was filed almost as soon as Chrome was released, and was never able to be fixed due to the old table architecture.
 The issue surrounds table painting: